 With five million tonnes fished annually, tuna is one of the most important fisheries in the world.
 It is also a booming industry worth billions of dollars.

-But today one third of these stocks are over-exploited or at limits of over-exploitation, due mainly to inadequate and opaque management of tuna fisheries, giving free rein to illegal and uncontrolled fishing practices that are putting pressure on this delicate ecosystem.
+But today one-third of these stocks are over-exploited or near over-exploitation, mainly due to inadequate and opaque management of tuna fisheries, giving free rein to illegal, undeclared and unregulated fishing practices that are putting pressure on this sensitive ecosystem.

 Launched in September 2018, TUPA focuses on skipjack (Katsuwonus pelamis), yellowfin (Tunnus albacares), bigeye (Thunnus obesus) and albacore tuna (Thunnus alalunga), which account for the majority of tuna stocks.
 The members share the same commitment and also work to build cohesion with all stakeholders in the sector.

-Click here to view the Tuna Protection Alliance Manifesto
+Click here to view the Tuna Protection Alliance Manifesto.